 Lunch from 12 noon to 3pm (from 12.30pm to 4pm on weekends) and dine from 6pm to 10pm (till 9pm on Sundays).
-Drinks run till 11pm Monday to Thursday, and drinks must be downed by midnight on Friday and Saturday.
+Drinks run till 11pm Monday to Thursday, and midnight on Friday and Saturday.

 Want to give the buttermilk chicken sandwich, triple-cooked chips or Ferrero Rocher ice-cream the wanton messy scoffing they deserve?
 During dining hours you can go to town on the menu in the privacy of your own room (a 12.5 % service charge applies).